 Now getting your little ones to eat this is quite the challenge, but your feline friend might hold a different opinion.
 For safety, be sure to keep it plain and simple — steam it and don’t use anything fatty like oil or butter.

-The following fruits and vegetables are considered safe for your feline friend: apricots, blueberries, bananas, mango, cranberries, pear, orange, raspberries and strawberries.
+The following fruits and vegetables are considered safe for your feline friend: apricots, blueberries, bananas, mangos, cranberries, pears, raspberries and strawberries.

 Avoid offering your cat cherries, raisins, or grapes since they could cause kidney damage.

-Additionally, fruits like grapefruit, lime and lemons can cause stomach complications, so it would be best to avoid them.
+Additionally, fruits like grapefruit, orange, lime and lemons (citrus) can cause stomach complications, so it would be best to avoid them.

 And Other Veggies